 - An amazing atmosphere and historic decor

-I was invited alongside two of my friends to come and sample the delights the house had to offer.
+I was invited alongside two of my friends to come and sample the delights the Canal House had to offer.
 We were all really impressed.

 We started the evening with a canal boat ride and to the Canal House and sampled some ales along the way.